-Latent learning challenges the idea that all behavior is learned through reinforcement - it’s an important addition to the study of psychology.
+Latent learning challenges the idea that all behavior is learned through reinforcement - it’s an essential addition to the study of psychology.

 What is Latent Learning?

 Latent learning is the process of subconsciously retaining information without motivation or reinforcement.
-You aren’t consciously thinking about the consequences of what you are learning while you are learning it.
-Just because there is no cheese at the end of the maze doesn’t mean we aren’t learning our way around.
+You aren’t consciously thinking about the consequences of what you are learning while learning it.
+Because there is no cheese at the end of the maze doesn’t mean we aren’t learning our way around.

-When we read about studies in psychology, learning, and behavior, we read a lot about rewards and punishments.
+When we read about psychology, learning, and behavior studies, we read a lot about rewards and punishments.
 Most of these rewards involve food.
-And for years, psychologists believed that learning was only done through a series of reinforcements.
+For years, psychologists believed that learning was only done through reinforcements.

 But that’s not exactly how the world works.
 Our learning is not always reinforced.
 We may observe or engage in a skill without any tests to take later or punishments to fear.
-And the fact that you have learned these things isn’t apparent until much later, when you are asked to apply the information in order to get a reward.
+The fact that you have learned these things isn’t apparent until later when you are asked to apply the information to get a reward.

-Latent learning offers an explanation for retaining information that was never enforced by teachers, authority figures, or yourself!
+Latent learning offers an explanation for retaining information never enforced by teachers, authority figures, or yourself!

 How Does Latent Learning Take Place?

-During latent learning, information takes place subconsciously.
-For example, you may watch the TV show Survivor as you wind down from a long day.
+During latent learning, information is absorbed subconsciously.
+For example, you may watch Survivor as you wind down from a long day.
 You have no intention of using survival skills.
-The show is just interesting and you like watching it with friends.
+The show is just fascinating, and you like watching it with friends.
 If you were to try and learn from it, you'd likely watch with a notebook in hand.
-Instead, you just turn it on, eat some popcorn, and enjoy the show.
+Instead, you turn it on, eat popcorn, and enjoy the show.

-You may be surprised, after watching a few seasons of Survivor, that you actually have survival skills.
+After watching a few seasons of Survivor, you may be surprised that you have survival skills.
 Maybe, a few years after watching the show, you go on a hike and accidentally get lost.
 You have to set up camp for the night and light a fire.
-As you search for materials to start the fire, information from years of watching Survivor comes back to you.
-Even though you have never taken a survival course or thought too much about learning how to build a fire, your latent learning pays off and you can successfully light the fire and keep it going.
+As you search for materials to start the fire, information from years of watching Survivor returns to you.
+Even though you have never taken a survival course or thought too much about learning how to build a fire, your latent learning pays off, and you can successfully light and keep the fire going.

 Is Latent Learning Operant Conditioning or Classical Conditioning?

 Neither!
 Conditioning requires rewards and punishments for the behavior to stick.
-There is no such thing as latent conditioning; only latent learning that involves no reinforcements.
+There is no latent conditioning, only latent learning that involves no reinforcements.

 Difference Between Insight and Latent Learning

-There are many forms of learning that lead to solving problems or performing behaviors.
+Many forms of learning lead to solving problems or performing behaviors.
 Often, latent learning is confused with another form of learning - insight learning.
 But these two processes are slightly different.

-Insight learning occurs when you've faced a problem, taken a pause, and then suddenly put together memories and information that will help you solve the problem.
+Insight learning occurs when you've faced a problem, take a pause, and then suddenly put together memories and information that will help you solve the problem.
 Many people refer to this as an "a-ha" moment.
-Maybe you are facing a conflict at work and don't know the best solution that will make all your team members happy.
-You've read plenty of books and have tons of experience with conflicts like this, but the right answer just isn't coming to you.
-So you take a walk around the block, make a cup of coffee, and let your mind think about other things.
+Maybe you are facing a conflict at work and don't know the best solution to make all your team members happy.
+You've read plenty of books and have tons of experience with conflicts like this, but the correct answer isn't coming.
+So you walk around the block, make a cup of coffee, and let your mind think about other things.

 All of a sudden, the answer comes to you!
-You realize that by piecing together a few different strategies that you've learned, you can solve the problem.
+You realize you can solve the problem by piecing together a few strategies you've learned.
 This is insight learning.

 Latent learning may also "catch you by surprise," but the answers that come to you may be information that you didn't even know you retained!